Last Updated on February 19, 2025 by pg@petergamma.org

 After 12 years:

 „You came now since 12 years to my psychotherapy.
-You want also to different other psychotherapists, and you have tested other therapies as well.
+You visited alos different other psychotherapists, and you have tested other therapies as well.
 And we really don t know if there is still another cure for you.“

-And when your psychotherapist goes into retirement, did you also experience that he said to you:
+And when a psychotherapist goes into retirement, his follower said to a patient:

 „I have no reason to doubt about the diagnosis my predecessor gave to you“

-And can it not happen that when you all the same continues to visit your psychotherapist
+And when the patient all the same continues to visit his doctor:

-And the treatments which are offered in India seem not to be available in Switzerland from your psychotherapist.
-Your psychotherapist does not know anything about these treatments.
-Or they says to you:
+And the treatments which are offered in India seem not to be available in Switzerland from psychotherapists.
+Psychotherapists do not know know anything about these treatments.
+And when patients mention these, they say:

 Since is after all not the patient who is to blame?